Algebraic Number Starscapes: Introduction

 \subsection{How to access this paper for a wider audience}

 For a motivated student of mathematics, this paper should be read in chronological order, skipping Section~\ref{sec:researcher}.
 In Section \ref{sec:gallery}, we follow the visual investigation with a gallery of some of the images produced, and discussion of some of the structural aspects visible in the images.
 We develop those observations in the next two sections studying the geometry of the roots (in Section~\ref{sec:Geometry}) and their number theory (in Sections~\ref{sec:DiophantineApproximation} and \ref{sec:Dio-quad}).
+These (geometry and number theory) are somewhat parallel, in that a reader may wish to read both to their natural stopping point (dictated by the reader's mathematical background).
+Each one starts from a lower level of background and ramps up.